hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 -  Xception

-This study used the Keras library to explore ImageNet’s pre-trained VGG16, VGG19, Inception V3 and Xception models to perform image classification on a variety of small datasets with different domains.
+This study used the Keras library to explore ImageNet’s pre-trained VGG16, VGG19, Inception V3 and Xception models to perform image classification on a variety of small datasets with different domains using Transfer Learning and Fine Tuning.

 ## Training, Validating and Testing Datasets Process
 The following steps were used in to train, validate and test the datasets in this project: